Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 During the planning process, the team met with County representatives to review various expansion options.
 The options included a north expansion, a south expansion, both north and south expansions as well as a separate administration building.
 Building security, staff circulation, and inmate movement were considered in all options.
 The decision was made to pursue a north and south expansion.

 The County did look into virtual working environments.
 Many County employees have the capability to work remotely if needed for flexibility.
 However, many of the services we offer the residents and visitors of St. Croix County are best served or can only be served in-person by having a physical presence in the Government Center Building.

 A Government Center Building Subcommittee was formed in March of 2021 to discuss and review the need for an expansion of the St. Croix County Government Center in Hudson.
 The committee reviewed previous studies, toured County facilities, met with County employees to learn more about the space needs of the Government Center.
 After seven months of discussion, the subcommittee voted to recommend the project move forward to the Administration Committee meeting in January 2022 for consideration.
-Below is a timeline of the next steps for this project:
+Below is a timeline of this project:

 The expansion will not have negative environmental impacts.
 All the land is currently owned by the County and is properly zoned for public use.
 This expansion will not be directly visible to any homes in the area and will not impact their views.

 We are focused on responsible consumption of energy for the future of this building.
 During our strategic planning process, residents expressed a great interest in the use of alternative energies.
 Our plan considers the use of solar energy to be mindful of our environment and offset our future energy consumption and cost.

 Slight increases in traffic and noise would happen during the construction.
 A traffic study may be conducted to determine future impact to traffic in the area.

 You can find more information on the Government Center Expansion web page.
 If you have questions that are not answered on this page or in these FAQs, email St. Croix County's Public Information Officer.